 • Engage in personal exploration

-Key students live together on designated residence hall floors, and enroll in 2-3 of their first semester courses with a smaller group of Key students.
+Key students and enroll in 2-3 of their first semester courses with a smaller group of Key students.
 Key students also have a Key Mentor to connect with throughout their experience as a Key Community student at Colorado State University.